 There are several trails here in this part of the monument that are perfectly suitable for families with kids.

-SOUND OF SILENCE TRAIL
+Dinosaur N.M. – SOUND OF SILENCE TRAIL

 The trail begins in a wash bed.
 As the surrounding shrubs recede and about a mile later, you’ll be taken into a labyrinth of small narrow canyons.
-You will then weave your way up and down through the maze of changing rock formations before you reach the top of a ridge.
+You will then weave your way up and down through a maze of changing rock formations before you reach the top of a ridge.

 There is a somewhat steep and slippery decline and incline in a few spots and you will have to cross over a few steep sections of slickrock, but even our 3-year-old managed to complete the hike just fine.

-FOSSIL DISCOVERY TRAIL
+Dinosaur N. M. – FOSSIL DISCOVERY TRAIL

 BOX CANYON / HOG CANYON

-Please see Josie Morris Cabin below. ⇩
+See Josie Morris Cabin below. ⇩

 ⦊ Josie Morris Cabin